working papers

 Abstract:

-Two possible future lines of research emerge: first, how do such processes impact political order and regime stability?
+Two possible future lines of research emerge: first, how do such processes impact regime stability?
 Comparative work on this question involving the countries of mainland Southeast Asia is a promising path forward.
 Second, how common have such bottom-up processes of state formation been in other revolutionary contexts?
 Could they help explain rapid expansions of state power following revolutions?

 2. Authoritarian coalitions, dynamic incentives, and institutions